amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

    - *New change* - there was *no such concepts exist before* into the system and it *may or may not  affect user flow*.
    - *Enhancement* - changes *refines existing concepts* but not so drastically and may  not affect user flow.

 After doing this analysis and spending few hours, I realised more than 70 % changes were either enhancement and new changes and ~ 30 % were breaking changes.
-Just doing analysis unblocked very big chunck of feature and it bring ton of clarity in my head.
+Just doing analysis unblocked very big chunk of feature and it bring ton of clarity in my head.

 For breaking changes, I did one extra step I asked same 3 questions for existing feature to gain more clarity.
 After that, I knew exactly what we're taking out and giving back to the user.
 Now it was very easy to spot and fill the gaps.